 The challenge with leaving these messages is ensuring they are only delivered if something happens to you.
 You don't want your family reading your "just in case" letters while you're perfectly safe.

-This is exactly what a Dead Man's Switch is designed for:
+This is exactly what a Guardian Release is designed for:

-- SealedFor sends you a check-in email at the interval you choose (every 1, 3, 6, or 12 months).
+- SealedFor sends you a check-in email at the interval you choose (from one day to 12 months).

 - You click the link - takes less than 5 seconds.

-- If you miss the check-in, the system sends multiple reminders (you configure the number of attempts and days between them).
+- If you miss the check-in, the system sends additional check-in emails - you configure how many and how far apart.

-- Only after all attempts go unanswered does the capsule deliver.
+- Only after all configured attempts go unanswered is the capsule delivered to the recipient.

-One missed email does not trigger delivery.
-The system is designed with multiple safeguards specifically to prevent accidental delivery.
-You can also reset the timer at any time by clicking any check-in link.
+One missed check-in does not trigger delivery.
+The system has multiple layers of safeguards to prevent accidental delivery.
+You can reset the cycle at any time by clicking the link in any check-in email.

 How to Set It Up: Step by Step